Stutz Motor Car Company: Stutz Motor Car Company of America

 The new owners brought in Frederick Ewan Moskowics, formerly of Daimler-Motoren-Gesellschaft, Marmon, and Franklin, in 1923.
 Moskowics quickly refocused the company as a developer of safety cars, a recurring theme in the auto industry.
 In the case of Stutz, the car featured safety glass, a low center of gravity for better handling, and a hill-holding transmission called "Noback".
 A significant advance was the 1931 DOHC 32-valve in-line 8 called the "DV32" (DV for 'dual valve').
 This was during the so-called "cylinders race" of the early 1930s when makers of some expensive cars were rushing to produce multi-cylinder engines.
 However, Stutz continued its performance heritage with the dual overhead cam, in-line 8 engine design.
 Brochures boasted the cars were capable of top speeds of more than 100 mph.

 The following year, a 4.9 L Stutz (entered and owned by wealthy French pilot and inventor Charles Weymann) in the hands of by Robert Bloch and Edouard Brisson finished second at the 24 Hours of Le Mans (losing to the 4.5 L Bentley of Rubin and Barnato, despite losing top gear 90 minutes from the flag), the best result for an American car until 1966.
 That same year, development engineer and racing driver Frank Lockhart used a pair of supercharged 91 in3 DOHC engines in his Stutz Black Hawk Special streamliner land speed record car, while Stutz set another speed record at Daytona Beach, reaching 106.53 mph driven by Gil Andersen making it the fastest production car in America.
 Also in 1927, Stutz won the AAA Championship winning every race and every Stutz vehicle entered finished.
 In 1929, three Stutzes, with bodies designed by Gordon Buehrig, built by Weymann's U.S. subsidiary, and powered by a 155 hp, 322 CID, supercharged, straight 8 ran at Le Mans, driven by Edouard Brisson, George Eyston (of land speed racing fame), and co-drivers Philippe de Rothschild and Guy Bouriat; de Rothschild and Bouriat placed fifth after the other two cars fell out with split fuel tanks.

 Stutz Motor acquired the manufacturing rights for the Pak-Age-Car, a light delivery vehicle that they had been distributing since 1927.
 A total of 15 new Stutz models were introduced at the 1932 New York Motor Show by Charles Schwab including the Pak-Age-Car.
 The delivery vehicle was put into production by Stutz's Package Car Division in March 1933 and the production of automobiles stopped.
 When production ended in 1935 35,000 cars had been manufactured.
 Stutz Motor was charged by stock manipulation again in 1935, but without the excesses that occurred in 1920.

 Stutz Motor filed for bankruptcy in April 1937, though its assets exceeded its liabilities.
 Creditors were unable to agree on a plan for revival and in April 1939, the bankruptcy court ordered its liquidation.

-The former Indianapolis factory is today known as the Stutz Business Center and is home to more than eighty artists, sculptors, photographers, designers, architects, and craftsmen.